Back

 Final screens

-02 Identify what causes leads to go cold and how many are lost to delayed responses
+02 What makes leads go cold, and how many are lost to slow responses?

-03 Gauge how solo professionals feel about AI responding to leads on their behalf
+03 How do owners feel about AI responding on their behalf?

 Empathy Map — Says, Does, Thinks, Feels